 Why We Recommend It

-Ollie takes the 10% nHAp formula and leans harder into the whitening angle.
-The brand positions its toothpaste as a three-in-one solution: remineralization, whitening, and sensitivity relief.
-At $16.99 for 4oz, it’s pricier than Boka or Davids, but it’s specifically formulated for people who want visible whitening results alongside the enamel-repair benefits of hydroxyapatite.
+Ollie takes the 10% nHAP formula and leans harder into the whitening angle.
+The brand positions its toothpaste as a three-in-one option for enamel support, whitening, and sensitivity relief, which makes it a useful fit for readers who want nHAP but still care about stain removal and brightness.

 For people interested in how nHAp compares to other whitening approaches, our best whitening toothpaste guide covers the full range of options.